If you want to take your business to the next level, but don’t want to risk your personal assets, then forming an LLC is your answer.

 New York has specific rules on naming your business and you want to make sure you meet all the requirements before applying.
 Under New York law your LLC has to be unique – which means you’re the only business operating under this name.

 Before checking to see if you’re desired business name is available, to abide by New York LLC law, make sure the name of your company contains one of the following:

 For example, if you want your business name to be ‘GreenFox,’ it would have to be registered as ‘GreenFox LLC,’ or ‘GreenFox L.L.C.’

 Once you’ve decided on your name you need to check to see if it’s available and there’s no other company in New York using it.
 The quick and easy way to do this is by doing a quick google search using your desired name.

-If after that, you don’t find any competing companies you can move onto the next step – checking your business’s potential name through New York’s government online searchable database.
+If you don’t find any competing companies after that, you can move onto the next step – checking your business’s potential name through New York’s government online searchable database.

 If you find a name you like that’s available – but you’re not ready to file for your LLC yet, you can reserve the name for 60 days by filling out an “Application for Reservation of Name.”
 It costs $20 and you can reserve in the same application portal where you will file your LLC (more on than in step 3).

 If you don’t want to use LLC in your business name then once your business is registered you can add a fictitious name.
 Also known as DBA (“doing business as”), or a trading name, a fictitious name allows you to run your business under a name that’s not the legal LLC registered name.